tkhquang/kcd2lua/README.md

 ### KCD2 Mod

 - Install [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) to the same directory as your KingdomCome.exe `KingdomComeDeliverance2/Bin/Win64MasterMasterSteamPGO/`
-- Copy the kcd2lua.asi file to the same directory
+- Copy the vscodelua.asi file to the same directory

 ### VS Code Extension